google/travel-impact-model/docs/governance.md

 # Travel Impact Model

-The Travel Impact Model (TIM) is a state of the art emissions estimation model that is built from public and licensable external datasets, based on the latest science.
+The Travel Impact Model (TIM) is a transparent & continuously improving emissions estimation model that is built from public and licensable external datasets, based on the latest science.
 It aims to provide a single source of truth, as a public good, for calculating and presenting the climate impact of individual flight trips to passengers.

 ## About the model